Matt Blanchard

 Matthew Ryan Blanchard (born March 21, 1989) is an American former professional football player who was a quarterback in the National Football League (NFL).
 He played college football for the Wisconsin–Whitewater Warhawks, and signed with the Chicago Bears after going undrafted in the 2012 NFL draft.
 Blanchard was also a member of the Carolina Panthers, Green Bay Packers, Cleveland Browns, and Indianapolis Colts.

-High school career
+Early life

 Blanchard attended Lake Zurich High School, where he was teammates with Anthony Castonzo.

 College career

 Blanchard played his most notable years of college football at a Division III university University of Wisconsin-Whitewater.
 Before his years at UW-Whitewater, he played two years (one as an injured redshirting freshman) at a Division II University, Northern Michigan University on a partial athletic scholarship.
 As an All-American quarterback, Blanchard maintained an accurate 70.4 percent average in pass-completion, resulting in a total of 44 touchdown passes in the duration of his career as a starter at UW-Whitewater.
 He went undefeated at UW-Whitewater all three years on the team, earning three national championships, although Blanchard sat out one of the championships with an injury.
 After completing his college career, he was invited to play at the Players All-Star Classic.